 - Slice the cranberries in half.
 Place them in a colander and rinse out the seeds.

 - In a large bowl, combine the flour, baking soda, baking powder, and salt.
 Gradually mix in the dark molasses and warm water.
 Fold in the cranberries.

 - Grease the round pan and pour the cranberry mixture into the pan.

-- Fill the steamer with water and place the pan in the steamer.
+- Fill the steamer with water and place the pan in the steamer and cover with the lid.
 (If you don’t have a steamer, take a large stock pot and place an item in the bottom to elevate the cake pan, like a trivet, cookie cutter, empty tuna can, or folded dish towel.
 Then place the pan on top and fill the pot with water about half-way up the side of the pan.)